Allen makes 35 saves, Blues beat Oilers 2-1

 Troy Brouwer rang one off the crossbar for the Blues in the opening minutes.
 Allen made a tough save on Jujhar Khaira’s point-blank chance midway through the period and stopped Connor McDavid’s rebound try on a late power play.

-NOTES: Oilers C Leon Draisaitl has nine points in his last eight games (five goals, four assists) and has a four-game point streak (two goals, two assists). .
-Blues LW Jaden Schwartz got an assist on Schenn’s goal, giving him 27 points (12 goals, 15 assists) in 21 career games against Edmonton. .
-Kassian played in his 500th game. .
-Blues C Tyler Bozak (illness) was a late scratch and was replaced by Brouwer.
+NOTES: Oilers C Leon Draisaitl extended his point streak to five games with an assist. … Blues LW Jaden Schwartz got an assist on Schenn’s goal, giving him 27 points (12 goals, 15 assists) in 21 career games against Edmonton. … Kassian played in his 500th game. … Blues C Tyler Bozak (illness) was a late scratch and was replaced by Brouwer.

 UP NEXT